Recommendation System

 Create user/item embeddings or side information (e.g., user demographics, movie genres) to address cold-start issues.

-leverages Rust’s lazy evaluation, reducing memory usage by ~20% compared to Python’s pandas
+Under the Hood: Preprocessing costs polars leverages Rust's lazy evaluation, reducing memory usage by ~20% compared to Python's pandas.
+Rust's safety prevents sparse matrix errors, unlike C++'s manual CSR operations.

 4. Model Selection and Training